 - Plays the default US ringback tone for the caller while they wait for an agent to answer

 - Allows 18 seconds for each agent to answer, but will keep ringing each agent until the call is answered or until no answer routing occurs

 - Automatically hangs up if the call is not answered within 30 seconds

 All of these options can be changed or customized as needed after basic setup is completed.

-Navigate to Numbers → Queues.
+- Navigate to Flows → Queues.
 If you do not already have a queue in your account, you will be directed to a new queue settings page.
 Otherwise, click New Queue in the upper right corner.